PERINATAL HEPATITIS B PROGRAM

 - Target Audience: Pregnant women with Hepatitis B & newborns of mothers with Hepatitis B

 - Eligibility/Criteria: Pregnant women with Hepatitis B & newborns of mothers with Hepatitis B

 - For more information, call (618) 692-8954 ext.
 2, Patty Gabel (618) 296-6090, Amanda Pruitt (618) 296-6085 or Terri Hart (618) 296-6057.

 This program was designed to reduce the morbidity and mortality of infants born to mothers with Hepatitis B. The nurse case manages pregnant women who are Hepatitis B carriers and acts as a facilitator between the OB physician, the hospital, the pediatrician and the pregnant woman.
-The goal is assure the infant receives Hepatitis B immune globulin and Hepatitis B vaccination at birth and that the infant receives doses #2 and #3 of the vaccine at appropriate time intervals.
+The goal is assure the infant receives Hepatitis B immune globulin and Hepatitis B vaccination at birth and that the infant receives the remainder of the vaccine series at appropriate time intervals.
 Extensive education is provided to the mother and the family.
 This program was initiated at Madison County Health Department in 1998.